2 Philippine police officers killed, 4 wounded in clash with rebels | english.lokmat.com

 2 Philippine police officers killed, 4 wounded in clash with rebels

-The PNP said the police officers were hit by an improvised explosive device during a firefight on Saturday with an undetermined number of New People's Army (NPA) rebels in Gamay, a town in Northern Samar province.
+The PNP said the police officers were hit by an improvised explosive device during a firefight on Saturday with an undetermined number of New People's Army (NPA) rebels in Gamay, a town in Northern Samar province, Xinhua news agency reported.

-The PNP said the officers were members of its elite unit the Special Action Force (SAF) created as a highly specialized strike force to fight insurgents, terrorists, and organized crime groups.
+The PNP said the officers were members of its elite unit the Special Action Force (SAF) created as a highly specialised strike force to fight insurgents, terrorists, and organised crime groups.

 There were no reported casualties on the rebel side.